Joaquin-Murillo/LLM_Literature_Review/README.md

 2. Lack of Community and Industry Support:
 * Small or Inactive Community: Without a vibrant community, a language lacks updates, libraries, and forums for problem-solving.
 * Vendor Abandonment: If a company stops supporting a language (e.g., due to bankruptcy or shifting focus), it may decline without official backing.
-* Educational Shift: When academic institutions stop teaching a language, fewer new developers learn it, leading to a dwindling user base.

 3. Inferior Features and Performance:
 * Poor Performance: Languages that are slow or resource-intensive can be replaced by more efficient alternatives.